roopsBee/bee-stack-blog-astro/src/content/blog/escaping-tutorial-hell.md

 It’s fine, if your going through tutorials keep going, just don’t beat yourself up about where you should or shouldn’t be in your path to programming.
 It’s part of the journey.

-Then when you are ready to turn the stroll into a gentle jog, go for it.
-No rush.
-Go steady.
+Then when you are ready to turn the stroll into a gentle jog, go for it. <span class="font-bold text-yellow-400">No rush.
+Go steady.</span>

 ## What really matters